Contemplating coverage?

 You’re about to hop in the shower when you discover the water is ice cold.
 What causes the hot water to stop working?

 If you can tell that your water heater is drawing power but not producing hot water, the problem is likely a faulty thermostat or heating element that needs to be replaced.
-Unless you’re thoroughly experienced in water heater maintenance and repair, we recommend calling a professional to replace such components.
+Unless you’re thoroughly experienced in water heater maintenance and repair, we recommend calling a professional to replace such components safely.

 If the source of the leak isn’t immediately obvious, the cause could be high water pressure or a defective gasket.
 In both cases, it’s a good idea to call a plumber to resolve the problem.